 The exams consist of oral and/or written tests, at the discretion of the lecturer, who provides information on the same at the beginning of the course.
-In the event of written exams, these will be archived by the Master's Degree course Office.
+In the event of written exams, these will be archived by the relevant degree course Office.
 The possibility of progressive checks is also provided for in order to facilitate learning and effective student participation in the learning process.
+These interim tests do not count as a partial examination nor can they replace the examination to be taken during the official session.